Quick answer

 | Employer processes payroll through ING | ING | Same-bank transfers are instant — your salary arrives on the payment date, not next working day |

-Santander is the most practical first bank for non-EU nationals in Kraków.
+The correct bank for your situation is covered in The Banking Guide.
 City-centre branch staff are familiar with non-EU documentation requirements.
 Accounts open same-day for non-EU nationals — no central processing queue.
 English throughout the digital platform.
 Competitive foreign exchange rates make it well-suited for remote workers receiving salary in foreign currency.
 Requires PESEL for full account functionality.

-The Santander branch on ul.
+The a specific bank branch on ul.
 Karmelicka in the city centre handles non-EU account opening routinely.
-If you arrive at a branch that tells you the application needs to go centrally, ask to speak to a manager — this is a branch-level process at Santander, not a central one.
+If you arrive at a branch that tells you the application needs to go centrally, ask to speak to a manager — this is a branch-level process at a specific bank, not a central one.

 ING is widely used by multinationals in Kraków's SSC and technology sectors for payroll.
 Same-bank transfers are instant — if your employer uses ING and you bank at ING, your salary arrives on the payment date rather than the following working day.
 English-language app consistently rated highly.
 Requires PESEL.
 Straightforward in-branch process for standard account opening.